19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Magic Diseases.md

 # Magic Diseases

-Certain diseases are more magical in nature and thus have much more expansive mechanics than the basic disease detailed in [Monster Traits](Monster%20Traits.md) that give temporary [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) damage.
+Certain diseases are more magical in nature and thus have much more expansive mechanics than the basic disease detailed in [Monster Traits](Monster%20Traits.md).

 ## Lycanthropy